adamburkegh/bonita-sharing/README.md

 ![](dogwalker.png)

 Note that this includes all the basic elements of a bonita workflow application - a data model, UI forms, and the underlying process model.
-T Resource model is the ACME default provided by Bonita.
+The Resource model is the ACME default provided by Bonita.

 This also serves as an example of using github and Bonita together.